Géraldine Nakache

-Géraldine Nakache (born 16 February 1980) is a French actress, director and screenwriter.
+Géraldine Nakache (born 16 February 1980) is a French actress, film director, and screenwriter.

 Life and career

 Nakache grew up in an Algerian Jewish family.
 She earned a DEUG diploma in cinema.
 She worked as assistant casting director in Groland on Canal + and as assistant director for Les Guignols de l'info and eventually executive producer on Comédie+.
 She has also appeared in a string of films and television series and directed Tout ce qui brille (2010) for which she won a number of awards and Nous York (2012).

 She was married to actor and comedian Manu Payet in 2009.
 They divorced in 2011.
 She is the sister of film director Olivier Nakache.